SayyamAggarwal/NanoGPT/README.md

 - **Framework**: PyTorch 🐍
 - **Model**: TinyGPT (a minimal GPT implementation)
 - **Dataset**: Shakespeare dataset (`input.txt`)
-- **Task**: Text generation + experimenting with chatbot-like interactions(can be done if finetuned in future with Q/A prompts)
+- **Task**: Text generation + experimenting with chatbot-like interactions(can be done if finetuned in future with Q/A prompt post- training)

 ---